Good Grief Cook

 • ABOUT

-• Privacy Policy 2023
+• Privacy Policy 2025

 • Recipe Index

-• Facebook
+• Recipes

-• Instagram
+• Subscribe

-• Pinterest
+• Recipes

-• YouTube
+• Subscribe

-Boot camp graduation is a proud moment mission accomplished
+Boot camp graduation is a proud moment mission accomplished.

 In the blog-o-sphere Good Grief Cook is just one of many tiny drops in the ocean.
 Not an especially popular blog as defined by high stats for followers and/or page views, but read regularly by a select few.
 That suits me fine.
-In life isn’t that all one really needs; a select few?
-It’s a gift to be surrounded by a small circle of devoted, kind, and generous souls.
+In life isn't that all one really needs; a select few?
+It's a gift to be surrounded by a small circle of devoted, kind, and generous souls.
 For me it is enough.
 It feels authentic.
+I appreciate those who love my food gift ideas.

 So, it surprises me when this drop in the bucket gets a little notice from beyond the circle.
 It's like the sun is up high and the angle is just right and a wave hits the jetty and a single droplet of salted water rises up, dances and sparkles.
 It catches attention.
 Once in a blue moon it happens.

-peanut butter cream cannoli
+Peanut butter cream cannoli.

 It happens when a grieving mom whom I have never met writes that she looks forward to reading Good Grief Cook each week.
 That honestly takes my breath away.
-It happens when a company like Saucy Mama contacts me and says, “We’d like you to join our family and represent us at the World Food Championships”.
+It happens when a company like Saucy Mama contacts me and says, "We'd like you to join our family and represent us at the World Food Championships".
 Such an honor!
-And it happens when a friend, named Sonya, whom I lost track of 30 years ago, finds the blog and asks for help in writing a book.
-Really?

-baked egg crepe cups
+Baked egg crepe cups.

-I met Sonya while working at Westover School back in the 90’s.
+I met Sonya while working at Westover School back in the 90's.
 At age 16, she left her home in Korea to attend a joint program at Westover and the Juilliard School of Music in NYC.
 With perfect pitch and a mastery of piano she was quite special.
 A brilliant student she went on to complete her undergraduate studies in NYC and then an MBA at Harvard.
-Today, she is the CEO and President of the Theodore Presser Company owned by Carl Fischer Publishing.
-When I look back on her high school days what I remember most about Sonya is how brave she was to leave her loving native home, her generosity in sharing her talents and her kindness to those around her.
-She writes:

-“Hi Lisa, I don’t know if you remember me – Sonya Kim, class of 94.
+"Hi Lisa, I don't know if you remember me - Sonya Kim, class of 94.
 I am now running two classical music publishing companies in New York and Philadelphia.
 One of the publications we are considering for 2015 is a Christmas piano book with recipes.
 I thought of you as a potential contributor.
 Would you be interested?
 You would receive either a flat fee or a small royalty depending on how the particular project is structured financially.
 I thought you might find it interesting to participate.
-I enjoy reading your blog very much, which is why I thought of you.
-Please let me know if you would like to learn more details!
-The publisher would be Carl Fischer Music in case you are curious. (carlfischer.com) Take care!
-Love, Sonya”

 Pomegranate Guacamole

-Holy Guacamole….Suffice to say Sonya and I collaborated on the book, but with one stipulation.
-I would do it for free.
-It was the least I could do for a kind generous soul who had been part of the circle without me even knowing it.
 Did she know she was fulfilling a dream of a mother just wanting to insure her son never be forgotten?
 A book like this does that.
-It’s inspired and spirited with beautiful music and recipes.
+It's inspired and spirited with beautiful music and food gift ideas in recipes.
 In the spirit of Christmas it celebrates William, his favorite holiday and all his loving goodness.
 Priceless!
-Good Grief Cook…mission accomplished.
-What’s next?
+Good Grief Cook...mission accomplished.
+What's next?

-Christmas song and recipe book cover
+Christmas song and recipe book cover.
+My mission accomplished.

 Thank you, Sonya.
 I love you William.
 This book is for you.